Interphase

-Interphase was formerly called the resting phase.
-However, interphase does not describe a cell that is merely resting; rather, the cell is living and preparing for later cell division, so the name was changed.
 A common misconception is that interphase is the first stage of mitosis, but since mitosis is the division of the nucleus, prophase is actually the first stage.

 In interphase, the cell gets itself ready for mitosis or meiosis.
 Somatic cells, or normal diploid cells of the body, go through mitosis in order to reproduce themselves through cell division, whereas diploid germ cells (i.e., primary spermatocytes and primary oocytes) go through meiosis in order to create haploid gametes (i.e., sperm and ova) for the purpose of sexual reproduction.

 Stages of interphase

 There are three stages of cellular interphase, with each phase ending when a cellular checkpoint checks the accuracy of the stage's completion before proceeding to the next.
 The stages of interphase are: